Laura E. Evans, MD, MSc, Chair

 He received his medical degree from the University of the Philippines in Manila and completed his critical care fellowship at St. Louis University after internal medicine residency at St. Agnes Hospital in Baltimore.
 He then completed his pulmonary fellowship at Western Pennsylvania Hospital in Pittsburgh after completion of his critical care fellowship.

-Dr. Sy serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Sy serves in significant roles with the following organizations, receiving reimbursement or compensation as listed: